fishyeffs/DVMA/Vulns/BadPINHash/BadPINHash.md

 The PIN is passed through a hash function and then the resultant hash is stored in the file `/data/data/com.example.dvma/cache`.
 The same restraints still apply, as in there are 9999 possible combinations to sort through.

 The SHA-512 hash is used to create the value found in `/data/data/com.example.dvma/cache`.
+The implementation of this algorithm does not use a salt.
 [This extremely useful video] explains the SHA-512 algorithm well.
 Resources for programming a hash function can be found in the following:
 * [Python]
 * [Java]